 Importance of vacuum environments

 Vacuum applications are of growing importance due to technologies that can only be applied in vacuum environments.
 Different applications require different levels of vacuum, so it’s important to know the level needed beforehand to provide linear components manufactured correctly.
 You must make sure the raw materials (metals, lubricants, epoxies, etc.) are all suitable for vacuum environments.
 It’s critical that there aren’t any virtual leaks - trapped volume connected to the vacuum side of a chamber.
 Also, these applications require precise movements to usually the micron level, but sometimes even down to nanometers.
-Those mechanics must have the structure, guidance, and drive train that are acceptable to use in a vacuum as well.
+Those mechanics must have the structure, guidance, and drive train that is acceptable to use in a vacuum as well.
 With all these factors to consider, how can you be sure that you have the proper components for your chamber to execute your application successfully?
 The answer is to work with Parker for your vacuum application needs.

 Factors for customers to consider for a vacuum application: